Stuffed Zucchini Boats

 • Make your own breadcrumbs.
 Better bread = better bread crumbs, so find a good baguette or loaf of crusty bread for this recipe.
 Tear it into chunks and pulse them in a food processor to create coarse crumbs for the filling.
 Enjoy the remaining bread on the side!

 • Top them with pesto.
 These stuffed zucchini boats are great on their own, but a drizzle of pesto really takes them over the top.
-Make your own or use store-bought pesto in a pinch.
+Make homemade basil pesto or use store-bought.
+In pinch, tomato sauce or marinara sauce would be nice here too.

 Stuffed zucchini boats recipe